IntEL4CoRo/ease_fall_school_2022/README.md

 ```
 If systemctl doesn't work for your setup, e.g. when it runs on systemd, you can run `dockerd` automatically on boot with [this procedure](https://medium.com/geekculture/run-docker-in-windows-10-11-wsl-without-docker-desktop-a2a7eb90556d).

 Ubuntu 22.04 (Jammy Jellyfish) has no current release of Docker Compose, but can still be installed.
-You need to adjust the `docker-compose.yml` though, and delete the entries for port forwarding, whcih 22.04 can't handle with the setting `network_mode: host`.
+You need to adjust the `docker-compose.yml` though, and delete the entries for port forwarding, which 22.04 can't handle with the setting `network_mode: host`.
 These lines can be removed:
 ```yaml
 ...
     ports: